wrx81972/overwatch_data_analytics/README.md

 This project is an **interactive desktop application** in Python for analyzing hero statistics from the game Overwatch.
 It leverages libraries such as Pandas, Matplotlib, and Scikit-learn for data processing, visualization, and statistical analysis.

+**Requirements**
+Application requires following packages:
+- pandas
+- numpy
+- matplotlib
+- scikit-learn
+- seaborn
+- mplcursors

+You can install all dependencies with this command:
+'''code
+pip install -r requirements.txt
+'''

 **Key Features**
 ### **Graphical User Interface (Tkinter):**
    - Loads data from a text file (.txt format)